-- 1.1 Purposes of the Plan.
-The Cato Corporation ("Cato") has established The Cato Corporation 2013 Incentive Compensation Plan (the "Plan") to promote the interests of Cato and its stockholders.
-The purposes of the Plan are to provide key employees and directors of Cato and its Subsidiaries (collectively, the "Company") with incentives to contribute to the Company's performance and growth, to offer such persons stock ownership in Cato or other compensation that aligns their interests with those of Cato's stockholders and to enhance the Company's ability to attract, reward and retain such persons upon whose efforts the Company's success and future growth depends. - 1.2 Effective Date.
-The Plan was adopted by the Compensation Committee of the Board of Directors on February 28, 2013 and shall be effective as of such date, subject to the requisite approval of the Company's stockholders at the 2013 Annual Meeting of Stockholders.
-No shares of Common Stock may be granted under the Plan prior to requisite stockholder approval of the Plan.
-Other Awards not involving such a grant of shares of Common Stock may be granted prior to stockholder approval of the Plan, provided that all such Awards must be subject to stockholder approval of the Plan.
-This means that no Option or SAR may be exercised prior to such approval, and all Awards must be subject to forfeiture if such approval is not obtained.
+1.1 Purposes of the Plan.
+The Cato Corporation ("Cato") has established The Cato Corporation 2018 Incentive Compensation Plan (the "Plan") to promote the interests of Cato and its stockholders.
+The purposes of the Plan are to provide key employees and directors of Cato and its Subsidiaries (collectively, the "Company") with incentives to contribute to the Company's performance and growth, to offer such persons stock ownership in Cato or other compensation that aligns their interests with those of Cato's stockholders and to enhance the Company's ability to attract, reward and retain such persons upon whose efforts the Company's success and future growth depends.

+1.2 Effective Date.
+The Plan was adopted by the Compensation Committee of the Board of Directors on March 28, 2018, subject to and to be effective upon the requisite approval of Cato's stockholders at the 2018 Annual Meeting of Stockholders.
+No Awards may be granted under the Plan prior to requisite stockholder approval of the Plan.